sous-chefs/mysql/README.md

-Package repository locations, package version names, software major version numbers, supported platform matrix, and the availability of extra software such as XtraDB and Galera are the main factors that would cause separate cookbooks to make sense.
+Package repository locations, package version names, software major version numbers, supported platform matrix, and the availability of extra software such as XtraDB and Galera are the main reasons that would cause separate cookbooks to make sense.

 Hacking / Testing / TODO